Blog

 What is the impact and challenge of Shadow AI on your organization?

 The impact of Shadow AI is expected to be greater than Shadow IT, as highlighted by cio.com.
 Unlike Shadow IT, where risks were mostly limited to developers, generative AI exposes every user in an organization, from admins to executives, to potential errors.
+From discussions with enterprise clients, several emerging challenges associated with shadow AI have been identified:

 Data Protection: This includes the possibility of users inadvertently sharing confidential data with GenAI, leading to unintentional disclosure of sensitive information.